som-sama/anofeel/README.md

-# anofeel
+# AnoFeel
-A website where people can share about their feelings anonymously without anyone knowing their id.
+A website where people can share about their feelings anonymously without anyone knowing anything about them.